SMAS Facelift Brisbane: When This Technique May Be Considered

 Dr Scott Turner consults with patients at Herstellen Clinic, 490 Boundary Street, Spring Hill QLD 4000 — in the Spring Hill medical precinct, close to the Brisbane CBD.

 A minimum of two consultations is required before surgery is scheduled.
-Queensland’s 7-day cooling-off period applies between consultation and any elective cosmetic surgical procedure.
-This is a requirement, not a formality, and exists to ensure adequate time to reflect, ask further questions, and confirm the decision without pressure.
+Queensland regulations require a minimum 7-day cooling-off period between consultation and any elective cosmetic surgical procedure.
+This is a mandatory requirement, not an optional waiting period.
+Dr Turner’s practice observes it as standard, and patients are encouraged to use this time to ask further questions, seek a second opinion if they wish, and confirm their decision without pressure.

 Brisbane Patient Pathway